Reading of Anna Karenina and why Nobel Prize in literature should not be awarded

 1996 Wisława Szymborska.

-Therefore I should be, and I am, appreciative of recognition my country receives from Swedish Academy.
-In addition Maria Skłodowska received The Award twice: in Physics (1903) and in Chemistry (1911).
-So we can not complain on lack of honors.
+Therefore I should be, and I am, appreciative of the recognition my country receives from the Swedish Academy.
+In addition, Maria Skłodowska received The Award twice: in Physics (1903) and in Chemistry (1911).
+So we cannot complain about lack of honors.

 Reading and studying of “Anna Karenina” I learned there are 11 just English translations of this book.
-Being familiar with 1901 translation by Constance Garnett done in 1901 English, I know that contemporary work by Marian Schwartz can not be the same as 2008 translation by Kiril Zinovieff and Jenny Hughes.
-I know my own difficulties in reading 1901 translation and repackaging to contemporary English.
-And what about Imperial Russian to old English to contemporary English?
+Being familiar with the 1901 translation by Constance Garnett done in 1901 English, I know that contemporary work by Marian Schwartz cannot be the same as the 2008 translation by Kiril Zinovieff and Jenny Hughes.
+I know my own difficulties in reading the 1901 translation and repackaging to contemporary English.
+And what about translating the Imperial Russian to old English to contemporary English?
 Then come revisions of translations.
-All this reminds me of game we were playing in my childhood called “Telephone”.
-How adequately one can translate nuances of Tolstoy’s, master of language in a way of thinking, behavior, social interactions and clothing details, where every word counts and is important ?
+All this reminds me of a game we played in my childhood called “Telephone”.
+How adequately one can translate the nuances of Tolstoy’s, master of language in a way of thinking, behavior, social interactions and clothing details, where every word counts and is important?

-Many books were written critiquing adequacy of translations of “Anna Karenina” or the lack of thereof.
+Many books were written critiquing the adequacy of translations of “Anna Karenina” or the lack of thereof.

 Here are the selected comments;